nullun/nodekit/man/nodekit_telemetry_status.md

 <img alt="Terminal Render" src="/assets/nodekit.png" width="65%">

-Status of telemetry
+Telemetry status

 Overview:
-Configure telemetry for the Algorand daemon.
+Display telemetry profile status for the Algorand daemon.

 Note: This is still a work in progress.
 Expect bugs and rough edges.